About Us Groups Events Articles Forums Training Rituals Store Joining

 As you approach the entrance to your home, greet Janus, saying:

-Salve Janus Patulci!
+Salve Jane Patulci!

 Greetings, Janus, opener of doors!